Rafaelias86/project2/README.md

 ### Why we create The Disaster Relief App?

-The Disaster Relief App was created to help the rescuers locate and give the help everyone one needs more efficient.
+The Disaster Relief App was created to help the rescuers locate and give help to everyone's needs more efficiently.

 ### What does Disaster Relief App?

-In the users side the App offer the option to register.
-Everyone who register migth provide important information about themselves and their family members.
+On the users' side, the App offers the option to register.
+Everyone who registers might provide important information about themselves and their family members.
-The user can add their address and then they will take to another page where can provide **Name**, **Age**, **if they have pets**,  **Disability or Special Condition** also they can add ("optional")  **picture**.
-Once the user finish to comple the registration the app store the information in a database that just would have acces the rescue team.
+The user can add their address and then they will take to another page where they can provide **Name**, **Age**, **if they have pets**,  **Disability or Special Condition** also they can add ("optional")  **picture**.
+Once the user finishes completing the registration the app store the information in a database that just would have access to the rescue team.
 Why is important to give this information?
-In case of disaster it will helpfull if the rescuers know the information about each address this way they can check who needs immediately help based in this information.
-Also the rescuers would know how many people they are looking for in certain address, if is there a pet, if somebody requires special help or assistance.
+In case of disaster, it will helpfull if the rescuers know the information about each address this way they can check who needs immediate help based on this information.
+Also, the rescuers would know how many people they are looking for in a certain address, if is there a pet, if somebody requires special help or assistance.

-In the rescuers side the App give them a kind of beacon through their cellphones camera or another device.
+On the rescuers' side the App gives them a kind of beacon through their cellphone camera or another device.
 The App will show a marker in each address with information about that address.

 ### What is the Disaster Relief App?

-The Disaster Relief App is disigned to aid rescuers in locating and accessing the need of civilians in during or after a Disaster.
+The Disaster Relief App is designed to aid rescuers in locating and accessing the need for civilians during or after a Disaster.

 #### Starting Steps:
 1. On the homepage got to "Find me"